What is the purpose of the Qual?

 Isn't the Illinois Qual harder to pass than comparable exams at peer institutions?

-No. The average pass rate on the Illinois Qual is about 66 percent.
+No. The average pass rate on the Illinois Qual over the past 5 years is about 96 percent when excluding incoming students taking the free shot and about 78 percent when including incoming students taking the free shot.
 However, each student has two attempts to take it, plus a free shot.
-Of all incoming students, less than 10 percent are terminated from the deparment because of the Qual performance.
-These figures are about average across departments that we surveyed.
+Of all incoming students, less than 2 percent are terminated from the deparment because of the Qual performance.

 Is the Qual graded on a curve?